-4.1 Stoke Golding has experienced huge growth since World War II mostly in the form of housing estates (Map 2 page 13).
+4.1 Stoke Golding has experienced huge growth since World War II mostly in the form of housing estates (Map 2 page 12).
 Much of this development has taken place to the east of High Street and along Hinckley Road and Wykin Lane.
-There are now 890 Council Tax paying properties in Stoke Golding (July 2019), compared with around 100 in 1955.
+There are now 906 dwellings in Stoke Golding Parish (2021 Census), compared with around 100 in 1955.